 THTR UN 3998 Senior Thesis: Research

-Theatre majors planning on completing a Senior Thesis in Performance (acting, design, directing, dramaturgy, playwriting, solo performance) are required to complete a pre-production crew assignment and a backstage crew assignment prior to their final semester; to be in the strongest position for the thesis, ideally these assignments are completed during the junior year.
+Theatre majors are required to complete a pre-production crew assignment and a backstage crew assignment prior to their final semester; to be in the strongest position for the thesis, ideally these assignments are completed during the junior year.
+Theatre majors who stage manage a production are required to complete only one production assignment.
 Please see the section on Production Crew for more information.

 Policy on No Exemption from General Education Requirements through Advanced Placement and/or International Baccalaureate Credits